vikbaliyan/Maths2_final_project/README.md

 # BreatheAI: Covid19/Pneumonia Detection

-This project showcases the implementation of image classification using Convolutional Neural Networks (CNN) and VGG16 and MobileNet_V2 fine-tuned models for COVID-19 chest scan analysis.
-The models have been built and trained using TensorFlow and PyTorch respectively, while the web interface to predict image classes has been designed using Streamlit.
+This project showcases the implementation of image classification using Convolutional Neural Networks (CNN) and VGG16 and MobileNet_V2 fine-tuned models for COVID-19 chest scan analysis.The models have been built and trained using TensorFlow and PyTorch respectively, while the web interface to predict image classes has been designed using Streamlit.
 ## Table of Contents

 - [Introduction](#introduction)